avantikasankhe/chatapp/README.md

-#How to view project?
-Click on the link in 'About' or click here: https://chatapp-zeta-seven.vercel.app/
+TO VIEW PROJECT: Click on the link in 'About' or click here: https://chatapp-zeta-seven.vercel.app/

 # Getting Started with Create React App